History of Bermuda: Post-war history

 Queen Elizabeth II and Prince Philip visiting Bermuda in 1953.

 The in Hamilton Harbour, December 1952January 1953.

 The famously hatless President Kennedy leaves Government House in Bermuda clutching a fedora followed by British Prime Minister Harold Macmillan and his wife Dorothy.
 Macmillan was keen to negotiate British access to American nuclear technology.

 Bermuda has prospered economically since World War II, developing into a highly successful offshore financial centre.
 Although tourism remains important to Bermuda's economy, it has for three decades been second to international business in terms of economic importance to the island.

 The Royal Naval Dockyard, and the attendant military garrison, continued to be important to Bermuda's economy until the mid-20th century.
 In addition to considerable building work, the armed forces needed to source food and other materials from local vendors.
 Beginning in World War II, US military installations also were located in Bermuda (see "Military" section below and Military of Bermuda).

-Effective 1 September 1995, both US military bases were closed; British and Canadian bases on the island closed at about the same time.
+On 1 September 1995, both US military bases were closed; British and Canadian bases also closed at about the same time.
 Unresolved issues concerning the 1995 withdrawal of US forces—primarily related to environmental factors—delayed the formal return of the base lands to the Government of Bermuda.
 The United States formally returned the base lands in 2002.

 In 1948, regularly scheduled commercial airline service by land-based aeroplanes began to Kindley Field (now L.F.
 Wade International Airport), helping tourism to reach its peak in the 1960s–1970s.
 By the end of the 1970s, international business had supplanted tourism as the dominant sector of Bermuda's economy (see Economy of Bermuda).

 Universal adult suffrage and the development of a two-party political system occurred in the 1960s.
 Before universal suffrage, adopted as part of Bermuda's Constitution in 1967, voting was dependent on a certain level of property ownership.
 On 10 March 1973, the Governor of Bermuda Richard Sharples was assassinated along with his aide-de-camp by local Black Power militants.
 Erskine Burrows was found guilty of this assassination.
 His hanging, on 2 December 1977 was followed by three days of riots.
 In 1981 the island saw its only general strike.